kineticstoolkit/kineticstoolkit_doc/html/_sources/python_while.md

 ```

 :::{good-practice} Looping
-While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other instructions sur as [for](python_for_range.md), or even better using [numpy](numpy.md), would be less error-prone and faster.
+While this example works perfectly well and is indeed a correct demonstration of how `while` works, we will see in the next sections that for this specific example, other methods such as using [for](python_for_range.md) or [NumPy](numpy.md) would be less error-prone and faster.
 :::

 ## 💪 Exercise 1

-Let's get back again to the example of the instrumented walkway.
-We recorded the following positions of heel strike, first for the right heel, second for the left heel, third for the right heel, etc.:
+Using an instrumented walkway, we recorded the following positions of heel strike, first for the right heel, second for the left heel, third for the right heel, etc.:

 ```{code-cell}
 # y-coordinates of each heel strike, in meters